Updated: Oct 29

 Reverse power relay for solar/ Reverse power relay protection for solar

-RPR (Reverse Power Relay) is connected at the coupling point of grid and load [In simple words between energy meter and load].
+RPR (Reverse Power Relay) is connected at the coupling point of the grid and load [In simple words between energy meter and load].

-When RPR sense any reverse power it will generate a signal, which can be used to trip any contactor or breaker or gird-tie solar inverter [if there is an option available in solar inverter].
+When RPR senses any reverse power it will generate a signal, which can be used to trip any contactor or breaker or gird-tie solar inverter [if there is an option available in solar inverter].

 In simple words, the solar power plant will be completely shut down as long as there is a trip signal from RPR (Reverse power relay).

 The manual operation will be required to turn on [start] the solar power plant.
-In simple words, you need to start solar inverter on your own.
+In simple words, you need to start a solar inverter on your own.

-So if the load varies frequently, the solar power plant will be completely shut for most of the day time.
+So if the load varies frequently, the solar power plant will be completely shut for most of the daytime.
 To use RPR as reveres power protection successfully, you will be required and good manual monitoring on the load demands.

 Export Limiter (a.k.a Zero Export Device)

-Export limiter is a programmable controller with set points, which can detect reverse power flow (from home to the grid) and control the power generation of the solar power plant.
+The export limiter is a programmable controller with set points, which can detect reverse power flow (from home to the grid) and control the power generation of the solar power plant.

-When export limiter detects reveres power [solar power generation > Load demand] it ramps down the power generation of the grid-connected PV plant.
+When the export limiter detects reveres power [solar power generation > Load demand] it ramps down the power generation of the grid-connected PV plant.

 To match, load demand = solar power generation

-And when the load increases, the export limiter will ramp up the solar power production accordingly.
+When the load increases, the export limiter will ramp up the solar power production accordingly.

 If the frequency of load variation is very high, we need to fix the setpoint above 0%. the suitable setpoints are 5%, 10% and 15%.